Network Consultancies Business License in Dubai: Cost and Requirements

 Medical insurance for visa holders, as required under UAE law

 The application process follows a clear sequence.
 Applicants begin with trade name reservation, confirming the proposed company name complies with UAE naming conventions.
 This is followed by submission of the completed application form alongside the required supporting documents.
 The free zone authority reviews the application, issues initial approval, and the applicant then selects and pays for the office or flexi-desk package.
-The licence is issued upon payment of the relevant fees, after which visa applications can be processed.
+The license is issued upon payment of the relevant fees, after which visa applications can be processed.

-The typical timeline from document submission to active licence issuance is five to ten working days for straightforward applications.
+The typical timeline from document submission to active license issuance is five to ten working days for straightforward applications.
 First visa stamping can follow within two to three weeks thereafter, depending on medical and Emirates ID processing times.

 Facility requirements at Dubai South Business Hub are flexible.
 Flexi-desk arrangements satisfy the minimum registered address requirement for consultancy activities, making this a cost-effective entry point for solo consultants and lean start-ups.
 Shared office suites and dedicated units are available for firms requiring a more substantial physical presence.